 While Learningbank boasts to be easy to use for both admins and users, it lacks some features that can help make course creation easier like a PowerPoint converter.
-It also lacks a certification feature and doesn’t encourage repeated learning to increase knowledge retention.
+It also lacks a certificate feature and doesn’t encourage repeated learning to increase knowledge retention.

 Freestone is an intuitive distance training system used to deliver live webinars, webcasts, and on-demand courses.
 It features a branded learning portal with a mobile-responsive viewing experience.
 Its presenter webcam boasts simple and intuitive host controls for presenters with multiple displays, control panel user flexibility, and interactivity tools used to monitor learner participation.
 Managing courses is also streamlined and centralized through a single hub that can be integrated with other interactive learning systems.

 If you choose to use Freestone, however, you’d have to create your courses from scratch.
 It also doesn’t have a course library for you to browse through.
 Course creation could end up taking more time and resources as compared to working with existing courses.